jschreuder/Middle/README.rst

 A micro-framework build around the idea of middlewares, basicly: MIDDLEWARE ALL THE THINGS.
 What does that mean?
 Everything is based around simple interfaces for which the default implementation can can be either replaced or decorated.
-Also every component is NIH, using PSR-1, PSR-2, PSR-3, PSR-4, PSR-7 based and
+Also every component is NIH; PSR-1, PSR-2, PSR-3, PSR-4 and PSR-7; and PHP 7.0
-only PHP 7.0 and higher (probably 7.1+ once that's released).
+or higher (probably 7.1+ once that's released).

-The reason I prefer to use decoration is because it makes it more explicit.
-When using events the order in which the handlers are executed can get messy, and very hard to debug.
-Likewise here you'll have to be mindful of the order in which you add Middlewares, as some may depend on others.
+The reason I prefer to use decoration is because it is far more explicit in how the application works than (for example) event-based programming.
+When using events, the order in which the handlers are executed can get messy and very hard to debug.
+With decoration you'll still have to be mindful of the order in which you add Middlewares (as some may depend on others).
 But you'll always have a useful backtrace telling you where things went wrong.

 ----------------------------
 Running a Middle application
 ----------------------------

-The heart of an application build with this is the ``ApplicationInterface`` which just takes a PSR ``ServerRequestInterface`` and returns a ``ResponseInterface``.
+The heart of an application build with Middle is the ``ApplicationInterface`` which just takes a PSR ``ServerRequestInterface`` and returns a ``ResponseInterface``.
 Running it, after having set it up, will look as follows (using Zend Diactoros as PSR-7 implementation):